-SMALL BUSINESS ENTITIES USING THE SIMPLIFIED DEPRECIATION RULES: do not complete this item.
+SMALL BUSINESS ENTITIES USING THE SIMPLIFIED DEPRECIATION RULES do not complete this item.

-Did you stop holding or using any other depreciating assets in 2010-11?
+Did you stop holding or using any other depreciating assets in 2011-12?

-Go to P19 Trading stock election on the next page.
+Go to P19 Trading stock election in the next column.

-At item P18 you include the termination values for other depreciating assets (including assets allocated to a low-value pool) that you stopped holding or using during the income year (for example, assets you sold, or that were lost or destroyed).
+At item P18 you include the termination values for other depreciating assets (including assets allocated to a low-value pool) that you stopped holding or using during the income year - for example, assets you sold, or that were lost or destroyed.

 Generally, the termination value is the amount you received or are deemed to have received for the asset that you stopped holding or using.
-It includes the market value of any non-cash benefits such as goods and services you received for the asset.
+It includes the market value of any non-cash benefits such as goods and services, you received for the asset.

-For more information on termination value, see Guide to depreciating assets 2011.
+For more information on termination value, see Guide to depreciating assets 2012.